Hapax Magazine: Open Call + Festival Closing Party

 The evening will include the launch of Issue 6 of Hapax magazine with a brief introduction by the magazine’s editors, Christiane Monarchi and Gordon MacDonald.
 There will be copies of the magazine available to view and buy on the night.
 Following this, there will be a screening of new photographic projects by emerging Vietnamese photographers, organised by Bristol Photo Festival in collaboration with Matca (Hanoi).
 The screenings will culminate with the presentation of the open-call shortlist, with the announcement of the winner.
 If they are an international entry, we will try to get them to zoom in, just like a real awards ceremony.

-The evening will conclude with a DJ set by members of Birds of Peace Orchestra.
+The evening will conclude with a DJ set by members of do you have peace?

 The Open-Call